lofi2020/CarFormAngular/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Run `./deploy.sh` for deploy on the docker.
+Run `./deploy.sh` to deploy to your docker.
 Navigate to `http://localhost:4300/`

 ## Code scaffolding